 I don’t remember how many matches we won or how many times Mr. Crowe treated us to pizza, but I do remember the one time we lost the match and we went to Chesden’s on Archer Avenue for Mr. Crowe’s steak dinner.
 We barely had enough to pay for his steak dinner, so we didn’t order pizza for ourselves.
 But Mr. Crowe was so kind as to keep asking the waitress to keep replenishing the bread baskets.
 All we ate was bread and water while Mr. Crowe savored a juicy t-bone steak.
 He insisted that he was teaching us to become better chess players!

 The other memorable event of this day was the snowball fight afterward.
 As we were walking to Mr. Crowe’s car, we started throwing snowballs at each other.
 Since we were always very competitive, we chose up sides and began battling in earnest.
-Suddenly, Ted said that he lost his school ring while throwing a snowball.
+Suddenly, Ted said that he had lost his school ring while throwing a snowball.
 We must have looked for that ring for about an hour in the snow, in the dark, before we finally found it.

 So whenever I think of pizza, my thoughts turn to my days on the Gage Park Chess Team!